Feinman, first openly gay judge on New York high court, dies

 Feinman was appointed in 2017 by Gov. Andrew Cuomo to serve on the Court of Appeals after five years on a midlevel appeals court.

-He was born and raised on Long Island and began his legal career with the Appeals Bureau of the Legal Aid Society of Nassau County.
+The barrier-breaking judge was born and raised on Long Island; he began his legal career with the Appeals Bureau of the Legal Aid Society of Nassau County.